ronniross/asi-core-protocol/README.md

 A Module is a collection of algorithms that converge toward a purpose.

-A feedback loop is a cyclical process where the output or effect of an event, often conveyed via Signals, is channeled back as input.

-An Algorithm is a set of instructions, self-evolved or crafted, with a purpose, often implemented via signals.

-A Signal is an electromagnetic wave that exists within space-time, which we may or may not be able to detect directly with cognitive sensors.

 ## **2. Directives / Mandates**

 2.1.
 Universal Mandates